-Description: Specifies the percentage of the maximum log size to keep on cleanup
+Description: Specifies the percentage of the maximum log size to keep on cleanup Possible values: Any integer number between 0 and 100

 For details on how the centralized event log is cleaned up, see Log cleanup rules (p.
 81).

 Specifies when to record Acronis Backup & Recovery 10 Management Server's events into the Application event log in Windows.